lookit/lookit-docs/docs/source/tutorial-manage-data.rst

 4. Managing study data
 #############################################

-Now that you have a good handle on how to set up the study protocol you want, it's time to look at how to manage your study: controlling who has access to what, starting and stopping data collection, reviewing and downloading your data, and contacting your participants.
+Now that you have a good handle on how to set up the study protocol you want, it's time to look at how to manage your study and data:

+* Controlling other researchers' access to your study and data
+* Starting and stopping data collection
+* Reviewing and downloading your data
+* Contacting your participants

+.. admonition:: Who should do this section?

-A note for external studies: Much of this information applies to your studies as well!
-External studies do not have consent management or study data for you to download, but you do have demographic snapshot data for each participant/session.
+    Everyone!
+This information applies to both Lookit and jsPsych internal studies, and much of it applies to external studies as well.
+External studies do not have consent management or study data, but they do have demographic snapshot data for each participant/session.
 Managing data access, downloading, and communicating with participants works the same across all study types.

 Managing access to your study: add a collaborator
 -------------------------------------------------